hguzha/FHIR-Server-Docs/_1.0/02-installing/00-trying-out.md

 * The IBM FHIR Server operator can be installed in an on-line cluster through the OpenShift CLI.
 * Multiple instances of the IBM FHIR Server operator may be deployed into different namespaces, one per namespace.

-## Prerequisites

-Red Hat OpenShift Container Platform 4.5 or later installed on one of the following platforms:

-* Linux x86_64

-Connectivity to any of the following database systems:

-* IBM Db2 11.5 or later
-* PostgreSQL 12.1 or later

-Connectivity to any of the following event streaming platforms (optional):

-* Kafka 1.0 or higher

 ## Limitations